 Now you will ask me what is the importance of birds?
 Well, let me introduce the vast role birds play in our healthy existence.
 And I will do this with the help of certain experts.

 1. WE CAN’T SURVIVE WITHOUT SCAVENGERS

-Sam D’Silva, famous Ornithologist from Goa, India writes to me, “Ever realised what happens to the biodegradable garbage you throw out of your houses each day?
+Sam D’Silva, a famous Ornithologist from Goa, India writes to me, “Ever realized what happens to the biodegradable garbage you throw out of your houses each day?
 Microbes are tiny thus slow in consuming the trash you generate daily.
-And this is where comes the role of crows, eagles, vultures, etc with are ‘NATURE’S DUSTBIN BOYS.”
+And this is where the role of crows, eagles, vultures, etc, which are ‘NATURE’S DUSTBIN BOYS”, comes in

 In a recent case study in India, it has been found that a sharp decline in the number of vultures led to increasing cases of rabies.
-And not just rabies, nature’s scavenger birds keep our planet clean.
-And in turn prevent the spread of epidemics like plague, dengue, malaria, rabies, and cholera.
+And not just rabies.
+Nature’s scavenger birds keep our planet clean, and in turn prevent the spread of epidemics like the plague, dengue, malaria, and cholera.

 2. BIRDS HELP IN POLLINATION & PREVENTION OF CROP DESTRUCTION

 Birds are among the primary pollen as well as seed carriers.
 If we continue to go for deforestation, birds will lose their habitat; thereby bringing the natural seed distribution mechanism to a halt.
 And this, in turn, will pose a threat to our food cycle.

 Dr. Sebastian John, Ecologist from Pennsylvania enlightens us.
 “Moreover, the carnivorous birds are the natural enemy to insects and rodents which, if not kept under check, will not only destroy the crop in the fields but also in the storage houses.
 Ever thought about how we will feed ourselves, in turn?
 Realize the importance of birds before it is too late!”